Flashcards in Fluid and Electrolyte balance Deck (34):

 Discuss the difference between osmolarity and osmolality.

 Osmolality and osmolarity are units of measurement.

 Osmolality deals with the concentration of the particles that are dissolved in a fluid.
-In medical science, osmolality is used to determine several conditions like diabetes, dehydration and shock.
+MASS CONCENTRATION per unit

 Discuss the difference between osmotic pressure and tonicity.

 Is the amount of hydrostatic pressure needed to stop the flow of water by osmosis, primarily determined by the concentration of solutes.

 The ability of all the solutes to cause an osmotic driving force that promotes water movement from one compartment to another.